hasauino/ISW_JabRef_export_layout/README.md

 # ISW_JabRef_export_layout
 Custom JabRef export layout suitable for ISW course.
-Used to export a HTML table of your entries collection.
+Used to export an HTML table of your entries collection.
 The HTML table has the following colums:

 - Citations